The Lift: Cast

+Release

 Critical response

-Critical reception for De Lift has been mixed: some commended the film for its blending of humor and suspense, while others criticized its execution.
+Critical reception for The Lift has been mixed: some commended the film for its blending of humor and suspense, while others criticized its execution.

-Variety in particular praised the film, writing, "Humor from charcoal gray to pitch black, fine suspense, murders and thrills, and all of it without gratuitous gore combine for a jaunty entertainment in The Lift, director Dick Maas’ first theatrical test, which he passes handsomely."
+Variety in particular praised the film, writing, "Humor from charcoal gray to pitch black, fine suspense, murders and thrills, and all of it without gratuitous gore combine for a jaunty entertainment in The Lift, director Dick Maas' first theatrical test, which he passes handsomely."
 Dennis Schwartz from Ozus' World Movie Reviews rated the film a grade B−, stating that the film was "Played more for a black comedy than for a corporate greed or menace film."

 Janet Maslin of The New York Times was highly critical of the film, calling it "remarkably tension-free", and criticized its execution as being "too tepid".
 Maslin further stated, "In the hands of the right film maker, of course, even a toaster can be terrifying.
 But Mr. Maas leaves the elevator's potential fiendishness largely unexploited."
 Time Out London gave the film a negative review, writing "the movie is shafted by confusions of script and execution, neither of which match up to the original good idea."
-TV Guide awarded the film a mixed two out of five stars, stating that the film was "Surprisingly effective", while also stating that it was not particularly scary.
+TV Guide awarded the film two out of five stars, stating that the film was "Surprisingly effective", while also stating that it was not particularly scary.

+Home media

+The film was released on Blu-ray in the Netherlands by Dutch FilmWorks on 7 October 2016 as part of the Dick Maas Collectie that includes the director's other films.
+Maas criticized the set for its color grading and being cut.

+The film received a Blu-ray release in North America by Blue Underground on 31 October 2017.